Woodlife – Hatfield Forest Safety and Security updated – March 2021

 We are privileged to run our courses on land owned by the National Trust.
 As such, we must abide by their instructions as well as our own.
 This advice is provided for your safety, comfort and for you to fully enjoy your stay in the Forest.
 We would like to thank you in advance for your cooperation.

-Please ensure you read the kit list and bring appropriate clothes and equipment for the season and the course you are attending.
+Please ensure you read the kit list and bring appropriate clothes and equipment for the season and the particular course you are attending.
 Please pay attention to any additional equipment or items you may be required to have for the particular course in your course instructions.

 Please ensure you bring the following compulsory items: